dooboolab-community/dooboo-ui/README.md

   - dooboolab's [code of conduct](https://github.com/dooboolab/dooboolab.com/blob/master/code-of-conduct.md)
 - [Contributing](CONTRIBUTING.md)
   - Please run `yarn pre` so that the packages are prepared.
-    - If you are having trouble, try to run `yarn install-packages`.
+    - If you are having trouble, try to run `yarn install:packages`.
   - Try to make awesome UI components and test them in `storybook`.
 Ensure to test in platforms we provide which are `iOS`, `android` and `web`.
 Then it's all good to go for `pull request`.
 Give it a try :blossom:.
 - While implementing UI components you should run `yarn watch` in order to build typescript files dynamically while implementing.
 This is currently the best solution to sync with your typescript code using `package.json`.
 If you find something more efficient, please give a pull request.